biocore/qiime/doc/documentation/file_formats.rst

 The OTU table file format holds information about which OTUs are found in each sample.
-For a typical QIIME run, it is not necessary to manually construct an OTU table, as this is done automatically from your sequences (see the QIIME `Tutorial <../tutorials/tutorial.html>`_).
+For a typical QIIME run, it is not necessary to manually construct an OTU table, as this is done automatically from your sequences.
 However, for some applications it is useful to be able to use the downstream capabilities of the QIIME workflow starting directly from an OTU table.

 Here is an example of the OTU table file format: